mavdi/grunt-cucumberjs/README.md

 A flag to enable Parallel execution.

-* For Cucumber version greater than v0.8.0
+* For Cucumber version latest or greater than v0.8.0
 ```
   • You can run Cucumber Features and/or Scenarios Parallel
   • `--parallel scenarios` runs scenarios parallel